File a Claim for Cancelled Flight Compensation.

 According to the EU261 2004, you can claim anytime your flight departs from the European Union & UK or when the flight is operated by European air carriers, regardless of the origin of the departure airport.

-For example, in the event of a flight cancellation of the British Airways flight from Toronto to London, you have the right to compensation according to the EU (EC)261 Regulation.
+For example, in the event of a flight delayed from British Airways flight from Toronto to London, you have the right to compensation according to the EU (EC)261 Regulation.

 In the case of the Canadian APPR Regulation, all flights that land or take off in Canada (domestic or international) are covered by the APPR.